GitHubBlog

 Backup and Restore

-For source/desktop, back up ~/.openalice.
-If you intentionally want to move research/workspace history without broker secrets, omit sealing.key and recreate broker accounts on the new machine.
+For source/desktop, back up the selected complete home while OpenAlice is stopped.
+If you intentionally want to move research/Workspace history without broker or Connector secrets, omit sealing.key and recreate those integrations on the new machine.
+Never copy only data/ and assume Session identity, departed Workspaces, or Runtime ownership moved with it.